Zendevve/zen-addons-manager/README.md

 ## ✨ Features

-### 🎨 **Beautiful Catppuccin Theme**
+### 🎨 **Modern Dark Theme**
-Soothing pastel colors designed for extended gaming sessions.
-Built with the Catppuccin Mocha palette for a premium, modern aesthetic.
+Clean, neutral dark theme designed for focus and clarity.
+Built with Shadcn UI for a professional look.

 ### 🌍 **Multi-Version WoW Support**
 Manage addons across **all** WoW versions: